toppr/eslint-config/default/README.md

 This directory contains the default settings.

-It inherits majority of the settings from `eslint:recommended`.
+It inherits majority of the settings from [eslint:recommended](http://eslint.org/docs/rules/).

 ## Usage